US defense chief condemns China's action in Indo-Pacific | DW | 01.06.2019

 "No one country can, or should, dominate the Asia Pacific," Shanahan said without specifically naming China.

-The acting defense secretary made clear who his target was with pointed references to Beijing's campaign to put advanced weapons systems on disputed islands in the region.
+The acting defense secretary made pointed references to Beijing's campaign to put advanced weapons systems on disputed islands in the region.

 "Perhaps the greatest long-term threat to the vital interests of states across this region comes from actors who seek to undermine, rather than uphold, the rules-based international order," he said.

-He appeared to reference artificial islands built by China in the disputed South China Sea, a strategic waterway claimed almost wholly by Beijing.
+He appeared to reference artificial islands built by China in the disputed South China Sea, a strategic waterway claimed by Beijing.

 Read more: Did China commit 'crimes against humanity' in the South China Sea?